-But not the weird cheesy kind that Nicholas Sparks has been able to pull off–impressive (by the way, he’s not gay, for those of you who cared).
+But not the weird cheesy kind that Nicholas Sparks has been able to pull off—impressive.

 So no, not everyone can write a book, especially a YA novel.
 I might have briefly talked to all of you about my attempt at book-writing in I Now Respect Authors.
 I wouldn’t say my attempt failed¸ but rather it’s just slowly progressing because it’s hard to keep up with college, extracurricular activities, internships, research, etc. AND write a book.
 So I’m holding off until the summer.

 But let me just tell you ahead right now: it’s definitely NOT impossible.
 My friend, Maxxe, just came out with a book called Touchstones, and she’s still in high school.
 So part of the problem is that I need to stop slacking and start writing.
 Editing will come LATER, and it may take me years to crank this novel out.
 And I want to thank all of you, because if I wasn’t writing about this to the internet, I probably wouldn’t be motivating myself to do anything: hopefully, at least one of you knows I’m trying to get published!

 To get back on track, I’ve tried, and the answer is no to the question above.
 Sarah Dessen has definitely been able to not only pull it off but sell millions of copies to erratic teenage girls with raging hormones.